Server Monitoring with Graphite

 1. Server monitoring helps maintain smooth operations and reduces downtime.

-2. Graphite helps in the visualization and analysis of server performance data.
+2. Graphite helps visualize and analyze server performance data.

 3. Monitoring with Graphite enables data-driven decision-making and proactive issue resolution.